 The CMS offline computing system includes a large number of services, but for the purpose of this document we will focus on those which are closer to the Grid infrastructure: the workload and data management systems and the data catalogue.
-Other services, such as the Tier-O production and monitoring system, are not covered as they are inherently non-distributed.
+Other services, such as the Tier-0 production and monitoring system, are not covered as they are inherently non-distributed.
+In the table below the WMAgent is mentioned, it is a replacement for ProdAgent, thus used by the same community.